glacials/twos.dev/src/From Google to Apple.md

 I’m continuing to give it chances because I know more data helps, but for tight schedules I go back to Google Maps.

-The ecosystem benefits of Apple Maps include rich links in iMessage and Calendar, Siri suggestions for destinations based on those and other sources, and Apple Watch vibration patterns to indicate upcoming turns.
+Ecosystem effects of Apple Maps include rich links in iMessage and Calendar, Siri suggestions for destinations based on those and other sources, and Apple Watch vibration patterns to indicate upcoming turns.

 ### Chrome → Safari